zerosonesfun/wordpress-frontend-loader/README.md

 jQuery will start to become smaller starting with version 4.0. jQuery is an easy way to work with Ajax; this is why a chunk of jQuery is used.
 Many WordPress plugins use jQuery.

-## But, the spinner shows too much
+## But, the spinner shows too much!

 There are two sections at the beginning of the js file where you can add element selectors so that either click and/or Ajax related to those elements does not trigger the spinner.